 - remain highly sensitive to the many different contexts and learner needs language teachers encounter

-See the Summer 2009 newsletter story for more description of this unique aspect of our program.
+See this newsletter story for more description of this unique aspect of our program.